 Florence, the capital of Tuscany, is one of Italy’s most beautiful cities.
 As you’d imagine, there is no shortage of activities to do while you’re visiting, so it can be hard to narrow down the best things to do in Florence.
 That’s why we’ve done the research for you and come up with a list of the top 20 things to do in Florence.

-So without further adieu, let’s take a look at the 20 best things to do in Florence, Italy in 2021.
+So without further adieu, let’s take a look at the best things to do in Florence, Italy.

 Today the gallery is still home to the Medici family’s collection, including such famed masterpieces as Botticelli’s “Birth of Venus,” Raphael’s “Madonna of the Goldfinch” and Titian’s “Venus of Urbino.
 Patrons will also be pleased to learn that the gallery’s collection has expanded to include pieces by Giotto, Botticelli, Correggio, Raphael, Michelangelo, Caravaggio, and Leonardo da Vinci, as well as works by other European artists.
 Make sure to schedule enough time to peruse the museum’s rich history and extensive collection spanning more than 45 halls.